Johnny Ward (travel blogger): Adventurer

+Television

+Ward is the host of Where Next with Johnny Ward, a travel series produced in Turkey and broadcast on TRT World.
+The first season, consisting of 12 episodes, aired in 2024 and featured Ward exploring different regions of Turkey, highlighting both well-known and lesser-visited destinations.

 Blog

 Ward started his travel blog, OneStep4Ward.com, in 2010 whilst living in Australia, and soon began making a full-time income blogging.
 His blog is often listed as Ireland's leading blog, and one of the world's leading travel blogs.